guigem/nyc-crashes/README.md

 ## Steps

 In order to simplify our approach, we will only present the 100,000 rows dataset.
+The first inital step that is needed for the rest of our cleaning/pre-processing is to allocate *collision_id* as our index, checking that there are no dupplicates and finally, remove all blank spaces for all the cells in our dataframe.

 <details>
   <summary> Handling missing values </summary>